This FAQ was developed by the Smart Card Alliance to answer questions about EMV.

 - October, 2013 – Account Data Compromise (ADC) Relief: MasterCard has announced ADC relief for merchants.
-On this date, if at least 75% of MasterCard transactions originate from EMV-compliant contact and contactless POS terminals, the merchant is relieved of 50% of account data compromise penalties.
+On this date, if at least 75 percent of MasterCard transactions originate from EMV-compliant contact and contactless POS terminals, the merchant is relieved of 50 percent of account data compromise penalties.

 - October, 2015 – Fraud Liability Shift.
 MasterCard liability hierarchy takes effect.
 The party that has made investment in the most secure EMV options is protected from financial liability for card-present fraud losses for both counterfeit and lost, stolen and non-receipt fraud on this date.

-- October, 2015 – Account Data Compromise Relief: On this date, if at least 95% of MasterCard transactions originate from EMV-compliant POS terminals, the merchant is relieved of 100% of account data compromise penalties.
+- October, 2015 – Account Data Compromise Relief: On this date, if at least 95 percent of MasterCard transactions originate from EMV-compliant POS terminals, the merchant is relieved of 100 percent of account data compromise penalties.

 - October, 2017 – Fraud Liability Shift, Automated Fuel Dispensers.
 MasterCard liability hierarchy takes effect for automated fuel dispensers.

 - March 15, 2012.
 Discover announced implementation of a 2013 mandate for acquirers and direct-connect merchants in the U.S., Canada and Mexico, to support EMV.
 Discover’s approach will support all card authentication channels (online and offline), all cardholder verification methods (including both chip and PIN or chip and signature transactions), and all commerce channels (contact and contactless, including mobile).